 3. Add ½ cup of milk in the mix and continue beating.

-4. Add the mix in a pot and start boiling.
+4. Keep the mix aside, add the rest of the milk in a pot, and start boiling at medium heat.
 Stir occasionally.

-5. After 3-4 minutes of boiling, place the peeled almonds in the pot.
+5. After 3-4 minutes of boiling, add the corn starch mix and the peeled almonds in the pot.

 6. Stir for a few more minutes and add the vanilla powder and cream.